mindee/mindee-api-dotnet/docs/dotnet-api-builder.md

   (...)
 }

+// The CustomEndpoint attribute is required when using your own model.
+// It will be used to know which Mindee API called.
+[CustomEndpoint(
+    endpointName: "wnine",
+    accountName: "john",
+    version: "1.1" // optional
+)]
+public sealed class WNineV1Inference : Inference<WNineV1DocumentPrediction, WNineV1DocumentPrediction>
+{
+}

 var prediction = await _mindeeClient
     .LoadDocument(new FileInfo(Path))
-    .ParseAsync<WNine>();
+    .ParseAsync<WNineV1Inference>();
 ```

-## CustomPrediction object
+## CustomV1Inference object
-All the fields which are defined in the API builder when creating your custom document, are available.
+All the fields which are present in the API builder
+are available (the fields are defined when creating your custom API).

+`CustomV1Inference` is an object which contains a document prediction and pages prediction result.
+### `CustomV1PagePrediction`
-`CustomPrediction` is a `Dictionary` with the key as a `string` for the name of the field, and a `ListField` as a value.
+Which is a `Dictionnary<String, ListField>` with the key as a `string` for the name of the field, and a `ListField` as a value.

+### `CustomV1DocumentPrediction`
+Which contains 2 properties : `ClassificationFields` and `Fields`.
+Both are a Map and the key is a `string` for the name of the field and for the value :
+* `ClassificationFields` have a `ClassificationField` object as value.
+Each `ClassificationField` contains a value.
+* `Fields` have a `ListField` object as value.
 Each `ListField` contains a list of all values extracted for this field.

-Value fields are accessed via the `Values` property.

 > 📘 **Info**
 >
 > Both document level and page level objects work in the same way.

 ### Fields property
 A Map with the following structure: